Table of Contents

 In some context, the symbol of X signifies an entity whose existence is over, past, and gone.
-In technical use, the letter X is often a shorthand version of a longer prefix ex, commonly used to describe former relationships, such as ex-husband, ex-friend, ex-band, or ex-CEO.
-In informal language, some use the letter X when referring to their ex-spouse or girlfriend.
+In technical use, the letter X is often a shorthand version of a longer prefix ex.
+This is used to describe former relationships, such as ex-husband or ex-CEO.

-In 1763, the X symbol for kiss was mentioned in the Oxford English Dictionary and used by Winston Churchill in 1894 when he signed a letter.
-Some theory suggests that the letter itself resembles two people kissing with the symbols > and < meeting like a kiss, creating the symbol X. Today, it’s widely used at the end of emails and text messages to signify a kiss.
+In 1763, the Oxford English Dictionary included the definition of a kiss for the letter X. It was Winston Churchill who popularized the idea, when he signed off a letter in 1894 with the letter X. It might be because the letter X resembles two people kissing.
+How, you ask?
+Well, take a close look.
+The symbols > and < meeting like a kiss, create an X. Today, it’s widely used at the end of emails and text messages to signify a kiss.

 History of the X Symbol